saimandahal/HpT/Readme.md

 #
 Washignton State University, Pullman -->

-SpaceTxAx is a hardware- software-based codesign that implements lightweight training for self-attention mechanisms on various spatiotemporal datasets and accelerates it using heterogeneous architecture.
+A hardware- software-based codesign that implements lightweight training for self-attention mechanisms on various spatiotemporal datasets and accelerates it using heterogeneous architecture.
 Our parameter-efficient training approach incorporates intrinsic dimensionality to reduce the trainable parameters, achieving efficiency in training without significant loss in accuracy.